Image

 Responding officers established a perimeter around the area, and requested additional assistance.
 Massachusetts State Police with their K-9 unit and Hingham Police responded, said Norwood Police in a press release.

 Upon arriving at the firearms shop, police observed damage to the building that indicated a forced entry.
-Police searched the building and the area, and State Trooper Timothy Malo and K-9 Ramon, with Norwood officers, tracked the suspect to the backyard of a Neponset Street residence.
+Police searched the building and the area, and State Trooper Timothy Malo and K-9 Ramon, with Norwood officers, tracked the suspect’s movements to the backyard of a Neponset Street residence.
 There, investigators recovered stolen firearms and clothing which they believe was worn during the break-in.
 Investigators reviewing the evidence identified the suspect as Mr. Woodrum.

 Police are charging Mr. Woodrum with breaking and entering a firearm distributor, breaking and entering a building during nighttime with intent to commit a felony, larceny of a firearm (four counts), larceny under $1,200, and vandalizing property (two counts).
 Investigators believe additional charges may be filed.